Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 Rust-Oleum Painters Touch Ultra Cover

 Rust-Oleum Painter’s Touch Ultra Cover Multi-Purpose Brush-On Paint provides a smooth, durable finish that lasts longer than ordinary paints.
-Apply to wood, metal, plaster, masonry or unglazed ceramic.
-Durable formula resists chipping and fading.
+Apply to wood, metal, plaster, masonry, or unglazed ceramic.
+The durable formula resists chipping and fading.

 Follow up the first coat with a second coat, preferably with a spray for a smooth even finish.